Updated: Jun 1

 YouTube video on the topic is shared below:

-Dissertation topic- The topic is the most important thing for research which should be selected wisely, for e.g.:-
+Dissertation topic- The topic is the most important thing for research which should be selected wisely, e.g.:-

-It should be specific, unambiguous and explicit.
+It should be specific, unambiguous, and explicit.

 It should not be vague or prolonged.

 Review of Literature – The meaning of ‘Research’ is ‘to search again’.
-That’s why ‘review of literature’ is an essential and very important part of any research work, which explicit the research work done previously in the same area of proposed research.
+That’s why ‘review of the literature’ is an essential and very important part of any research work, which explicit the research work was done previously in the same area of the proposed research.
 It is essential to plan further research efficiently and in an appropriate manner.
 The information given in the review should be supported by references.

 Objectives of research - There must be comprehensive objectives of the research work.
-These objectives will indicate the aim, major aspects and the overall purpose of the study.
+These objectives will indicate the aim, major aspects, and the overall purpose of the study.
 It should be clearly and concisely defined.
 These are broad statements of desired outcomes, or the general intentions of the research, which 'paint a picture' of your research work.
 The maximum aim or objectives should be up to three.
 If should not be too extensive.
 Make accurate use of concepts, which must be sensible and precisely described.